By: Tanja Babic, PhD

 They also understand the management practices that improve employee performance.

 An industrial organizational psychology professional might also be referred to as a corporate psychologist or organizational psychologist.
 Regardless of the title, their role is to apply psychological principles to the workplace.

 There are many influential industrial psychologists.
 We chose these 30 famous industrial organizational psychologists based on the following criteria:

-1. Publications: Majority of the individuals on this list have outstanding publication records.
+- Publications: The majority of the individuals on this list have outstanding publication records.
 These publications include articles in scientific journals, books and book chapters.

 1. Stanley Silverman

-Dr. Silverman is the dean of the Summit College and University College at the University of Akron.
+Dr. Silverman is a top industrial organizational psychologist.
+He is the Dean Emeritus and Professor Emeritus of The University of Akron.
 His area of expertise is the effect that arrogant bosses have on a workplace.
-He devised a new measure of arrogance called “Workplace Arrogance Scale,” which is used to determine whether managers possess arrogant tendencies.
+He devised a new measure of arrogance called “Workplace Arrogance Scale,” which is used to determine whether managers and employees possess arrogant tendencies.
 Dr. Silverman recognized the negative effects these personalities can have on the workplace.
 He found: